google/clusterfuzz/docs/setting-up-fuzzing/libfuzzer_and_afl.md

 ```

 ### Platform
-This document assumes you are using Linux and have a ClusterFuzz server and bot
-running on Linux, see [here] for how to do that.
-The examples should work on
-Windows and macOS where libFuzzer is fully supported.
+libFuzzer is supported on Linux, macOS, and Windows.
 For Windows, you will need
 to change the commands to work in cmd.exe and you will need Clang **9.0** or
 greater which you can download from the [LLVM Snapshot Builds page].

-[here]: {{ site.baseurl }}/getting-started/local-instance/
+AFL is only supported on Linux.

 [LLVM Snapshot Builds page]: https://llvm.org/builds/

 ## Builds